zoozoo911/FeafJS/README.md

 ## Contributing

-We welcome contributions from the community!
+Contributions from the community are always welcome!
 Whether you're a seasoned developer or just getting started, your input can make FEAF even better.
-Check out our Contribution Guidelines to get started.

-## Community and Support

-Join the FEAF community to connect with other developers, ask questions, and share your experiences.
-Visit our Discussions page for community forums and support.
+You can always contact me on zehrahaldar@protonmail.com

 Thank you for choosing FEAF!
 Happy coding! 😁